Implantation inputs

 Early pregnancy signs

-Some people look for early pregnancy signs around the implantation window, but those signs are not specific enough to confirm pregnancy.
-The safer use of this page is timing comparison, not diagnosis.
+Some people look for spotting, cramps, or early symptoms around the implantation window, but those signs are not specific enough to confirm pregnancy.
+The safer use of this page is timing comparison, not symptom diagnosis.

 Meaning